nccr-catalysis-org/useful_scripts/README.md

 4.  **Add New Paths:** Click **"New"** and add the main Python folder path.
 Click **"New"** again and add the `Scripts` folder path.

 5.  **Restart Terminal:** Close and reopen your terminal window for the changes to take effect.
 You should now be able to run `pip install -e .`.

+# Updating
+If you use any functionality from this README and you see it does not work, it might be because you use an old version of the code.
+To update your code run `git pull`.

 # Importing
 To use the functions in your own scripts, import as follows: